-No invitations for private parties are allowed to be distributed, unless the whole class is included.
+If you would like to invite students to a birthday party, please send enough invitations for the entire class.
 Parents are allowed to provide the snack for the class.
 Birthday parties will not be allowed in the classroom.

 BREAKFAST AND LUNCH PROGRAMS